Written by Thomas Goering, NCCM USN(RET)

 The medical prescreening issue:

 When an applicant has a “yes” answer on their medical prescreening form, DD Form 2807-2, Medical Prescreen of Medical History Report, the corresponding medical records must be submitted to the MEPS for review.
-MEPS personnel will respond with one of a few options, either, eligible to process, permanently disqualified, temporarily disqualified (usually a timeframe will be given as to how long the disqualification will be in place), or that more medical documentation is required.
+MEPS personnel will respond with one of a few options, either, eligible to process, permanently disqualified, temporarily disqualified (usually a timeframe will be given as to how long the disqualification will be in place), or that more medical documentation is required (link updated to reflect the new MEPS timeframes).

 What isn’t normal is having to wait for extended periods to get an answer.
 In a growing number of cases, applicants are waiting weeks, and even sometimes months, to get a response.
 That is unacceptable, and actually contrary to MEPCOM Regulation.